 Look at the main screen to find out which channel a SyncBac PRO is set to use.
 The channel is shown in the bottom-right corner, next to the battery indicator.

-In the image above, Ch.CE09 means the SyncBac PRO is using RF Channel 09.
+In the image above, Ch.CE09 indicates that the SyncBac PRO is set to use RF Channel 09.

 Let's say you have three SyncBac PRO units and a :pulse unit.
 The :pulse unit is set to be the 'master' and uses RF Channel 4.